 - 1/2 cup caramel will need an extra 1 tsp for garnish

-- Using a hand help mixer or stand mixer, whip cream in a large bowl until stiff peaks form.
+Using a hand-held mixer or stand mixer, whip cream in a large bowl until stiff peaks form.

-- Lighten condensed milk with a about a tablespoon of whipped cream (note 3)
+Lighten condensed milk with about a tablespoon of whipped cream (note 3)

-- Pour into a lined loaf pan/ice cream tub or glass container with lid (note 5).
+Pour into a lined loaf pan/ice cream tub or glass container with a lid (note 5).

 note 1 - vanilla bean paste is easy to find in supermarkets or kitchen stores.
 It has a more genuine vanilla flavor than vanilla extract or essence.
 If you can't find it, substitute with 1 teaspoon of vanilla extract and taste to see if more is required.